SimoneCnt/simonecnt.github.io/stuff/radioactivity/samples.md

 increase for the first 50 years or so, and then an essentially constant activity for millions of years.

-### Metallic thorium

-Thorium in metallic form has a nice silver color, which blackens when exposed to air due to the formation of a superficial layer of thorium oxide (ThO<sub>2</sub>).
-I have a small sample of metallic thorium in a small glass vial.
-It is a small strip 6 mm long, 3 mm wide, but I have no idea of its thickness.
-Assuming a thickness of 0.1 mm, the sample would weight about 20 mg.
-According to the seller it should be 98.5-99% pure.
-Due to the very small mass, its activity is very low.
-As of May 2018, my SGS-5 geiger counter measures 7 CPM (background already subtracted), or 0.04 &mu;Sv/h.

-### Welding electrodes

-Gas Tungsten Arc Welding (GTAW), also known as Tungsten Inert Gas (TIG) welding, is an arc welding process.
-The electrodes used for this are, as the name suggests, made of tungsten, both pure or as an alloy with other metals.
-Of interest here, are the thoriated tungsten electrodes, which contain thorium oxide (thoria, ThO<sub>2</sub>).
-Three thoriated alloys have been standardized:
-WT20 (red tip) contains about 2% of thoria, WT30 (violet tip) contains 3%, and WT40 (orange tip) contains 4%.

-I have 10 red tip (2% thoria) electrodes with a diameter of 1.6 mm and a length of 15 cm.
-Assuming a density for this alloy of about 19 g/cm<sup>3</sup>, each electrode weights about 5.75 g, of which 0.11 g are of thoria.
-Thoria contains about 88% or thorium, so each electrode contains about 0.1 g of thorium.
-Summing the content of the 10 electrodes, I should have a total of about 1 g of thorium.
-This makes calculations for the theoretical activity easy, as the specific activity of Th-232 is 5 kBq/g.
-As discussed above, this is valid only if the thorium is "new"; a 10-fold increase in activity in expected during the first 50 years of aging.
-As of May 2018, my SGS-5 geiger counter measures 118 CPM (background already subtracted), or 0.69 &mu;Sv/h.

 ### Gas Mantle

 As of May 2018, my SGS-5 geiger counter measures 287 CPM (background already